poolshark-protocol/limit/README.md

 yarn test
 ```

-Contracts can be deployed onto Arbitrum Goerli using the deploy script:
+Contracts can be deployed onto Arbitrum Sepolia using the deploy script:
 ```
-npx hardhat deploy-coverpools --network arb_goerli
+npx hardhat deploy-limitpools --network arb_sepolia
 ```

 ### Contracts